Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 }
 ```

-Now if we wanted to combine it with our existing `ParseInt(...)` method to convert the value of an environment variable to a number, we'd have to write code like this:
+Now if we wanted to combine it with our existing `ParseInt(...)` method to convert the value of an environment variable into a number, we'd have to write code like this:

 ```csharp
 var maxInstances = GetEnvironmentVariable("MYAPP_MAXALLOWEDINSTANCES").Match(